eugenehoe08/nextauth_tutorial/README.md

 - You need to write the logic for sending 2FA by email
   - This can be done using random number generator and email framework

+### Updating Session data

+This is useful when trying to update a name that is an attribute in `Session` When updating a user's name in the db, the db gets updated but the session might not get updated.

+There are generally 2 ways of updating the session.

+- In the update onClick function
+  - `const { update } = useSession()`
+  - after updating the name, `.then(() => update())`
+  - This will update the session with the updated data

 # Commonly Used ShadCN components
 - avatar
   - Avatar image for dropdown etc.